ZumrutMuftuoglu/OM-Study-Group/docs/_posts/2020-05-11-pate-on-covid.md

 categories: [ differential-privacy ]
 image: assets/images/13.jpg
 ---
-# Detecting an Invisible Enemy With Invisible Data!

 ### Detecting COVID19 through Differential Privacy

 Imagine you work as a DL researcher in a hospital and your job is to find ways to assist doctors in their fight against diseases.
 Due to the coronavirus (the invisible enemy) pandemic, there is a growing number of patients and a pool of CT images waiting to be diagnosed.
 You decide to create an image classifier, which would not only reduce the burden on clinicians and help them make more informed decisions, but also lead to faster diagnosis and potentially save lives.
 However, there is a challenge; your CT Images are not labelled.